 Note 2: The installer will ask if these are trusted Condor Daemons.
 Answer 'y'.

-When installing the Glidein Frontend you will need to specify the directory location for various items.
-We recommend putting most of them in /var.
+When installing the Glidein Frontend you will be presented with a question asking for the directory location for various items.
+The example below puts many of them in /var.
 All the directories in /var have to be created as root.
 Therefore, if you intend on using /var, you will have to create the directories ahead of time.

 Note: The web data must be stored in a directory served by the HTTP Server.